devashen07/unity-webar/README.md

 - Unity version **2019.4.39** with WebGL library installed (Had to use an older version as WebXR didnt work well on the newer LTS versions).

 - Very unhappy with the end result.
 With the time constraint, I unfortunately cannot develop further to produce a robust solution and explore a different toolkit.
-- Please feel free to look through my github for a few of my other projects I have worked on.
+- Please feel free to look through this github for a few of my other projects I have worked on within the AR space in the past.
+- This assessment really caught me off guard as my expertise mainly sits within C#, Unity, OOP architectures.
+I've only recently been developing my skills in JS. ***If possible, I would really like to give it another shot.***

+  Thanks for your time and consideration.